 Plus, this exemption applies only to those separated from service during or after the year they turn 55.
 For example, if you leave your employer at age 56, the exemption applies.
 But if you leave your employer at age 53, it doesn’t.

 Be aware that a good financial adviser can offer you options for how to deal with this if you’re planning to retire before you hit 55.
 The exemption also doesn’t apply to the self-employed.
 Last, also be aware that it is limited to qualified plans and cannot be used for withdrawals from IRA accounts.

 While age 55 is glossed over, 59½ is heralded as the holy grail of retirement ages.
 And it is certainly an important factor in much retirement planning.
 Age 59½ is the age at which you can take distributions from your retirement plans without incurring the premature withdrawal penalty.

-The rule here is pretty open and includes IRAs, as well as qualified plans.
+The regular, non-CARES rule is pretty open and includes IRAs, as well as qualified plans.
 You don’t have to be separated from service to avoid the penalty, although you may or may not be able to take an in-service distribution, depending on your plan.

 This is an age to view with caution.
 As with many things, just because you can doesn’t mean you should.